ftl/hellocontest/docs/docu_guide.md

 ## Screenshots

 The user documentation uses the following screenshot.
 Whenever the UI changes in a relevant area, the corresponding screenshot must be updated.
-The screenshots are just stored in the project's [Github Wiki](https://github.com/ftl/hellocontest/wiki).
+The screenshots are  stored in the [docs/screenshots](https://github.com/ftl/hellocontest/tree/master/docs/screenshots) folder.
 Use [flameshot](https://flameshot.org) to take the screenshots.
 Use the light mode for the UI when taking the screenshots.

 ### Main Menu